kodedkat/prototype-encouragecat-bot/README.md

 ## **What I learned:**

 This project was a lesson in both Python and VSCode.
 It was my first time running a program that functions elsewhere (i.e. Discord).
 It was cathartic to write a few encouraging messages of my creation.
-As Code Cat, I also enjoyed cat-ifying the holiday messages and assigning corresponding emojis.
-Overall, raising EncourageCat Bot was a good experience, and I am happy to add it to my beginning collection of coding projects.
+As Code Cat, I enjoyed cat-ifying the holiday messages and assigning corresponding emojis.
+Raising EncourageCat Bot was a good experience, and I am happy to add it to my beginning collection of coding projects.